Protectionism and economic growth: Causal evidence from the first era of globalization: Robustness checks

-We submit the estimated effect of protectionism on government revenue to two sensitivity checks proposed by \citet{abadie2015comparative}.
-First, we backdate the treatment and consider a placebo treatment in the previous election year (1884).
-A significant effect of the placebo treatment would threaten the credibility of our findings.
-The left panel of Figure \ref{fig: Government Revenue: Placebo Treatment in 1884 and Leave-one-out Sensitivity Check} shows the results from the permutation inference procedure, which do not indicate an effect of the placebo treatment on government revenue.
-The ratio of post-treatment to pre-treatment RMSPE for Sweden is smaller than one (not shown), and the implied permutation $p$-value is 6/9.
+We submit the estimated effect of protectionism on government revenue to four robustness checks and also apply the conformal inference procedure of \citet{chernozhukov2020exact}.

+First, following \citet{abadie2015comparative}, we backdate the treatment and consider a placebo change of government in the previous election year (1884).
+A significant effect of this placebo treatment would threaten the credibility of our findings.
+The results from the permutation inference procedure do not indicate an effect of the placebo treatment on government revenue (left panel of Figure \ref{fig: Government Revenue: Placebo Treatment in 1884 and Leave-one-out Sensitivity Check}).
+The ratio of post-treatment to pre-treatment RMSPE for Sweden is smaller than one and only the sixth highest among all countries.

-Second, we perform a ``leave-one-out'' sensitivity analysis to examine whether our finding is driven by influential control units.
-We iteratively exclude each control country with positive weights when applying SC.
+Second, we investigate whether an influential control country drives the estimated effect of protectionism on government revenue.
+Following \citet{abadie2015comparative}, we re-estimate the causal effect by iteratively excluding from the donor pool countries with a positive SC weight.
 The right panel of Figure \ref{fig: Government Revenue: Placebo Treatment in 1884 and Leave-one-out Sensitivity Check} shows the results.
-We find that the effect of protectionism on government revenue is not driven by influential control units.
+We find that the effect of protectionism on government revenue is not driven by any individual control countries.

+Third, we examine the robustness of our results to potential spillover effects from Sweden's tariff policy on its trading partners.
+We exclude from the donor pool countries exporting more than 10\% of their total exports to Sweden in 1887.
+There are two such countries: Denmark and Norway.
+Figure \ref{fig: Robustness: Excluding high gravity countries} shows that restricting the donor pool does not change the results.

+Fourth, we restrict the donor pool to European countries.
+Average tariffs between 1870 and 1890 were substantially higher in the labor-scarce, land-abundant United States and Canada than in the European countries, and the institutional settings were different as well \citep{Irwin2002}.
+Figure \ref{fig: Robustness: European countries only} shows that excluding Canada and the United States from the donor pool does not change the inferences.

+Finally, we apply the conformal inference procedure of \citet{chernozhukov2020exact} to test the null hypothesis that the protectionist policies had no effect on government revenue.
+This approach computes $p$-values by permuting SC residuals.
+We employ the two types of permutations recommended by \citet{chernozhukov2020exact}: iid and moving block permutations.
+The $p$-values are 0.01 for the iid permutations and 0.05 for the moving block permutations (the smallest possible $p$-value given the number of time periods).
+Thus, our results are robust to the choice of the inference procedure.